trujunzhang/App-1.4.26-2-fixed/contributingGuides/FORMS.md

 ### Autofill Behavior

-Forms should autofill information whenever possible i.e. they should work with browsers and password managers auto complete features.
+Forms should autofill information whenever possible i.e. they should work with browsers and password managers auto-complete features.

-As a best practice we should avoid asking for information we can get via other means e.g. asking for City, State, and Zip if we can use Google Places to gather information with the least amount of hassle to the user.
+As a best practice, we should avoid asking for information we can get via other means e.g. asking for City, State, and Zip if we can use Google Places to gather information with the least amount of hassle to the user.

 Browsers use the name prop to autofill information into the input.
 Here's a [reference](https://developers.google.com/web/fundamentals/design-and-ux/input/forms#recommended_input_name_and_autocomplete_attribute_values) for available values for the name prop.